-- 1. complete and sign an SAP appeal form; - 2. attach supporting documentation to the SAP appeal form; and - 3. submit the SAP appeal form with documentation to the Financial Aid Office, according to the deadline schedule listed on the form.
+- 1. complete and sign an SAP appeal form; - 2. attach supporting documentation to the SAP appeal form; and - 3. submit the SAP appeal form with documentation to the Office of Financial Aid, according to the deadline schedule listed on the form.